Chessington to Cheam walk

 - The path leads you out through a band of trees into Nonsuch Park, where you come to a tarmac path and the first of 3 granite pillars marking the site of Nonsuch Palace and Cuddington Church (an engraving of the side on the first pillar sows the site).

-- If the weather is poor or you want a short cut, follow the path straight ahead of you directly to the Mansion House.
+- If you want a short cut at this point, follow the path straight ahead of you directly to the Mansion House.
 From the Pantry Cafe there you can pick up the main directions at point [PC] below.
 However, the recommendation is to continue the main walk and explore the open spaces of Warren Farm and Nonsuch Park

 - Turn right on the tarmac path and pass the other 2 granite pillars.
 The extent of the area once occupied by Nonsuch Palace is indicated by a mown strip on your left and the Palace extended over an equal area on your right.